DaveSkender/Stock.Indicators/docs/utilities.md

 // advanced validation
 IEnumerable<Quote> validatedQuotes = quotes.Validate();

-// and can be used inline with chaning var results = quotes
+// and can be used inline with chaining var results = quotes
   .Validate()
   .Use(CandlePart.HL2)